 Diwali is a Sanskrit word originally meaning “a row of lights”.
 “Dipa” is the Sanskrit word for “light“.
 Diwali is an Indian harvest festival.
 It celebrates the end of the hard work of harvesting food.
 People are happy that now there is plenty of food.
 The food will last through the winter.

 Hindus, Buddhists, and Jains all celebrated Diwali in their own way.
-It’s like Hanukkah – both were originally harvest festivals celebrating having plenty of oil by lighting oil lamps.
+It’s like Hanukkah.
+Both of these holidays were originally harvest festivals.
+Both celebrated having plenty of oil by lighting oil lamps.
 Hanukkah lamps hold olive oil, but for Diwali it’s traditionally ghee – an oil made from butter – or sesame oil.
 People in ancient India also used cottonseed oil as lamp oil.

-Women scattered colored rice powder or flour on the floor of their houses and in the streets in colorful patterns called rangoli.
+Women scattered colored rice powder or flour on the floor of their houses and in the streets.
+They made colorful patterns with the powder, called rangoli.
 Brothers visited sisters, and people made donations to charity.
 Everybody made offerings to Lakshmi, the goddess of wealth.
 They also sacrificed to Ganesh, the god of new beginnings.
 Further north, Indians associated Diwali with Krishna, or in the east with Kali.

 People think of the fireworks as chasing away evil spirits, like Halloween pumpkins.
 When people became Sikhs about 1500 AD, they still celebrated Diwali too.
 Today, Hindus, Jains, and Sikhs (and many Buddhists) celebrate Diwali all over the world.